 Additional and optional features for the authenticated key establishment protocol EDHOC when run over the CoAP protocol.
 These especially include a method to efficiently combine the execution EDHOC with a following message exchange protected with OSCORE.

-A method for two OSCORE peers to address the limits of the used AEAD algorithms, so that the security of their communications is preserved.
-This lightweight method enables the two peers to update their keying material and establish a new OSCORE Security Context.
+A lightweight method for two OSCORE peers to update their keying material and establish a new OSCORE Security Context.

 A method for protecting CoAP messages with OSCORE also between an origin application endpoint and an intermediary, or between two intermediaries.
 This includes the possible double-protection of a message through “OSCORE-in-OSCORE”, i.e., both end-to-end between origin application endpoints, as well as between an application endpoint and an intermediary.